Declan Tomlinson

 Professional Experience

 Professor Fox served as a law clerk to the Honorable Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.
 He has also worked at the law firm of Wachtell, Lipton, Rosen & Katz; the consulting firm of McKinsey & Company; and the Civil Appellate Staff at the U.S. Department of Justice.
-Professor Fox serves on advisory boards of the American Constitution Society, Appellate Defenders, Illumina Genomics, and the Association of American Law Schools.
-At USD, he has chaired appointments and Dean search committees.
+Professor Fox has served on advisory boards of the American Constitution Society, Appellate Defenders, the Law and Society Association, and the Association of American Law Schools.
+At the University of San Diego, he has chaired faculty appointments and Dean search committees.

 Honors and Affiliations